-It’s no wonder that more and more people are turning to natural home remedies for help, amongst them those little miracle workers, essential oils.
-And when it comes to getting better sleep, lavender essential oil is deemed to be the queen of them all.
+It’s no wonder that more and more people are turning to natural remedies for help, amongst them those little miracle workers, essential oils.
+And when it comes to aromatherapy options to help you sleep better, lavender is considered to be the best and most effective essential oil of them all.

-Here’s all the inside info on why and how lavender can help you catch up on your zzz’s so you can toss those pills for good…
+Here’s all the inside info on how to use lavender oil to get a good night’s sleep so you can toss those pills for ever…

-There’s a reason why people have been using lavender for centuries as a cure-all for their sleep problems.
+So, does lavender oil help you sleep and how to use lavender oil to sleep?
+There's a reason why people have been using lavender aromatherapy for centuries as a cure-all for their sleep problems.
 But it’s only recently that science has proven why…

-There are a number of studies that suggest lavender has powerful snooze inducing properties.
+There are a number of scientific studies that suggest luxurious lavender essential oil has powerful snooze inducing properties.
 Not only can it improve the quality of your sleep (including those with insomnia), but also how long you sleep, so making you fresher and more alert during the day.
-Basically, lavender works by calming the central nervous system and promoting slow-wave sleep, so helping you sleep longer and better.
+Basically lavender oil for sleep works by calming the central nervous system and promoting slow-wave sleep, so helping you sleep longer and better.

-So while lavender might seem like something that just smells nice, it can pack a pretty powerful (and well researched) punch when it comes to sleep.
-The results are compelling - lavender works…
+So while lavender oil might seem like something that just smells nice, it can pack a pretty powerful (and well researched) punch when it comes to helping you sleep better.
+The results are compelling – using lavender as a sleep aid works…

 As we drift off, we spend some time in light sleep - where we’re most likely to be disturbed or woken.
 Next, our bodies need deep sleep (AKA slow-wave sleep) because that’s when we repair, recharge, heal and detox (we want more of this).
 Finally, we have REM sleep where we dream, and which plays a role in learning, memories and mood (this is when the brain is very active).